KristofferC/Phon/docs/index.rst

 Welcome to Phon's documentation!
 ================================

-Phon is a Python package that provides the functionality to read and export mesh files to different software's.
-It has the following
+Phon is a Python library which has the following features:
-features:

-* Parses generated mesh files from Neper (http://neper.sourceforge.net/) and stores it into a class based representation.
+* Parse meshes created in Abaqus' .inp and Gmsh format and stores it into an internal class based representation.
+  Element and node sets are also parsed and stored.
-* Can insert cohesive elements between grains in a Voronoi tesselated mesh.
+* Can out of the box insert interface elements between grains in both 2D and 3D meshes generated with [Neper](http://neper.sourceforge.net/)..
-* Can currently export the mesh to formats readable by Abaqus and OOFEM.
+* Can export back the mesh for analysis to either Abaqus .inp or [OOFEM's](http://www.oofem.org/) .in format.

+The most common way Phon is used right now is to generate a mesh with Neper, then using Phon the mesh is parsed, interface elements are included in the mesh and the resulting mesh is then exported for FE-analysis.

+This is the central page for all of Phon's documentation.

 Contents:

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 2

    Installation <installation/index.rst>
    Examples <examples/index.rst>